 In summary, I find 009 has all the advantages of 4mm (OO layouts) and 9mm gauge (N) layouts while also being challenging and rewarding than both.

-I’m incorporating a small 009 railway on my 4mm (OO/EM gauge) layout operating around sewage works.
+009 is now the scale I build most of my layouts in.
 How about you?
 Do you, or are you planning to, use 009 for a layout?

 > A final, personal, note: I spend a huge amount of time testing, photographing, writing and researching techniques for these articles and pay for all the running costs of MRE out of my own pocket.
 If you found this article useful you can support me by making a donation on my fund-raising page.
 Thanks and happy modelling, Andy.